SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Adam Steinman

-A careful reading of Twombly and Iqbal undermines the conventional wisdom that they require a stricter approach to pleading.
+This approach is able to reconcile Twombly and Iqbal with pre-Twombly authority.
+Indeed, a careful reading of Twombly and Iqbal undermines the conventional wisdom that they require a stricter approach to pleading.
 First, Twombly and Iqbal did not overrule the most significant pre-Twombly authorities.
-The only aspect of prior case law that these decisions set aside was a 50-year-old phrase that the Supreme Court had never taken literally and was not in any sense the foundation of the Court's key notice-pleading precedents.
-Furthermore, Iqbal's two-step analysis confirms that the much-critiqued plausibility standard employed in Twombly and Iqbal is neither the primary inquiry at the pleadings phase nor a necessary one.
-The threshold issue is whether a crucial allegation in a complaint may be disregarded as "conclusory"; then and only then does the "plausibility" of an entitlement relief become dispositive.
+The only aspect of prior case law that these decisions set aside was a misunderstood fifty-year-old phrase whose real meaning was never called into question.
+Furthermore, Iqbal's two-step analysis confirms that the problematic plausibility standard employed in Twombly and Iqbal is neither the primary inquiry at the pleadings phase nor a necessary one.
+The threshold issue is whether a crucial allegation in a complaint may be disregarded as "conclusory"; only then does the "plausibility" of an entitlement to relief become dispositive.
 While there remains some uncertainty about what conclusory means, authoritative pre-Twombly sources -- the Federal Rules, their Forms, and Supreme Court decisions that remain good law -- foreclose any definition that would give courts drastic new powers to disregard allegations at the pleadings phase.

 Keywords: 12(b)(6), Rule 8, Twombly, Bell Atlantic, Iqbal, Ashcroft, motion to dismiss, pleading, notice, conclusory, plausible, plausibility